 Fat Absorption and Sclerosis: Approximately 30% of the injected fat does not survive and gets absorbed.
 If this happens unevenly, there could be areas were you feel or see dimples or dents due to excessive resorption or fat.
 Also, in the areas of fat absorption scarring can occur which makes the tissue feel hard.
 Gentle massage over the buttock area helps even out and smoothen these areas during the recovery phase.

 Infection: Infection may happen after any surgery and may rarely occur after liposculpture.
 The rate of infection increases with in increase with the amounts of injected fat, as the risk of Seroma formation increases; but the overall rate still remains very low due to routine use of peri-operative antibiotics.
 On the other hand, there has been reported a significantly increased risk of infection with the use of buttock implants, which can be as high as 25-30%.
 This is most likely due to the vicinity of the incision to the rectum.
 Because of this, I usually discourage patients to have an implant unless they are fully aware of this serious risk and are very meticulous with their post operative care.
 If a mild infection develops it might be treated with antibiotics.
 Otherwise, the implant has to be removed, and the wound has to be left open for it to close gradually, which can take several weeks.
-Extremely rarely, infections may be serious or life threatening such as in cases of necrotizing fasciaitis (bacteria that eat away at the tissue) or with toxic shock syndrome, a serious, sometimes fatal infection caused by a bacteria, that is associated with surgery (such as is sometime caused by the use of tampons).
+Extremely rarely, infections may be serious or life threatening such as in cases of necrotizing fasciitis (bacteria that eat away at the tissue) or with toxic shock syndrome, a serious, sometimes fatal infection caused by a bacteria, that is associated with surgery (such as is sometime caused by the use of tampons).

 Embolism: This is also extremely rare and is lessened by early postoperative mobility so that blood does not have time to become stagnant in calf muscles.
 Fat embolism may occur when fat is loosened and enters the blood through blood vessels ruptured (broken) during liposuction.
 Pieces of fat get trapped in the blood vessels, gather in the lungs, or travel to the brain.
 The signs of pulmonary emboli (fat clots in the lungs) may be shortness of breath or difficulty breathing.
 If you have the signs or symptoms of fat emboli after liposuction, it is important for you to seek emergency medical care at once.
-Fat emboli may cause permanent disability or, in some cases, be fatal.
+Fat emboli may cause disability or, in some cases, be fatal.